enedy/hexagonal-architecture-dot-net-template/README.md

-# Open-source template to start a new project
+# Open source template to start a new project

 ## Technologies
 - .Net 6